gvwilson/sensibleadventures/wrestler/wrestler.md

 "I will not!" he shouts.

 I wear all the magic my people once had around my neck.
-For a moment I let them see it, a legion of ghosts standing around me, bound to their bones as Saknus's spell had bound me to mine.
+For a moment I let them see the legion of ghosts standing around me, bound to their bones as Saknus's spell had bound me to mine.

 "You will," I promise him.
 A cold wind blows through my ribs.
-"They will call you chief, and follow you.
+"They will call you chief, and follow you to war.
 And they will learn to call me king."